WQIO

-WQIO is an FM radio station in Mount Vernon, Ohio.
+WQIO (93.7 FM) is a radio station in Mount Vernon, Ohio.
 The station plays adult contemporary music as "The New Super Q 93.7".
 Currently.
-WQIO and its sister Good Times and Great Oldies WMVO are currently owned by BAS Broadcasting of Fremont, Ohio.
+WQIO is currently owned by BAS Broadcasting of Fremont, Ohio.

 History

-WQIO-FM and its sister station WMVO were founded by Helen E. Zelkowitz in the 1950s and remained locally owned and operated under Mt.
+WQIO-FM and its former sister station WMVO were founded by Helen E. Zelkowitz in the 1950s and remained locally owned and operated under Mt.
 Vernon Broadcasting until its sale in 1994.
 During the 70s & early 80s, the station was known as The New O94, playing Adult Contemporary music with OM/Morning host Ron Staats.

 In spring of 1986, along with its power increase from 20 to 50 kW, the station changed its call letters to WQIO with a live Adult-leaning CHR format.
 With Mike Greene as General Manager, the change was supported with new air talent and jingles, contests and promotions, and live remotes throughout the region.
 Some of the on air talent at the time included Jan Chamberlain, Bill Moore, Jon Zellner, Joel Riley, Tony Coles, with Mike Greene, Ric Knight and the Super Q Morning Crew: Dave Macy, Stacy McKay & Skip Bevington.
 These ventures, along with serious upgrades in branding and programming raised the station's appeal in the region, and even pulled in significant ratings from the Columbus Market—giving Columbus based WNCI a run for its money in areas that received WQIO's signal.
 It was during this time that branding such as "93.7 WQIO, Ohio's Super Station!" and "The Super Q" were implemented; these mottos have recently been resurrected by WQIO's present management.
 Known as "93.7 WQIO", WQIO was the region's most popular Top 40/CHR station, consistently rating first in Knox, Holmes, Ashland and Richland counties, and nearly beating WNCI multiple times in Licking and Delaware Counties.

 In 1989, as a result of cost-cutting, majority of the staff left the station.
 The station continued its format until 1990, when it transformed into a simulcast of Transtar's Bright AC.
 In 1996 WQIO became one of its area's first Hot AC radio stations due to the competition of WYHT in Mansfield.